GitFlame/MyJavaPrograms/README.md

-There are some basi java programs..
+There are some basic java programs..